Monte Cassino

 By the 13th century, the monastery's decline had set in.
 In 1239, the Emperor Frederick II garrisoned troops in it during his war with the Papacy.
 In 1322, Pope John XXII elevated the abbey into a bishopric but this was suppressed in 1367.
 The buildings were destroyed by an earthquake in 1349, and in 1369 Pope Urban V demanded a contribution from all Benedictine monasteries to fund the rebuilding.
 In 1454, the abbey was placed in commendam and in 1504 was made subject to the Abbey of Santa Giustina in Padua.

 In 1799, Monte Cassino was sacked again by French troops during the French Revolutionary Wars.
 The abbey was dissolved by the Italian government in 1866.
 The building became a national monument with the monks as custodians of its treasures.
-In 1944 during World War II, it was the site of the Battle of Monte Cassino and the building was destroyed by Allied bombing.
+In 1944, during World War II, it was the site of the Battle of Monte Cassino, when the building was destroyed by Allied bombing.
 It was rebuilt after the war.

 After the reforms of the Second Vatican Council the monastery was one of the few remaining territorial abbeys within the Catholic Church.
 On 23 October 2014, Pope Francis applied the norms of the motu proprio Ecclesia Catholica of Paul VI (1976) to the abbey, removing from its jurisdiction all 53 parishes and reducing its spiritual jurisdiction to the abbey itself – while retaining its status as a territorial abbey.
 The former territory of the Abbey, except the land on which the abbey church and monastery sit, was transferred to the diocese of Sora-Cassino-Aquino-Pontecorvo.
 Pope Francis at the same time appointed Father Donato Ogliari as the new Abbot who will serve as the 192nd successor of Saint Benedict.
-As of 2015, the monastic community consists of thirteen monks.
+As of 2015, the monastic community consists of 13 monks.
+Ogliari was succeeded as abbot by Antonio Luca Fallica in 2023.

 History

 Ancient history

-The history of Monte Cassino is linked to the nearby town of Cassino which was first settled in the fifth century B.C. by the Volsci people who held much of central Italy.
-It was the Volsci who first built a citadel on the summit of Monte Cassino.
-The Volsci in the area were defeated by the Romans in 312 B.C.
-The Romans renamed the settlement Casinum and built a temple to Apollo at the citadel.
-Modern excavations have found no remains of the temple, but ruins of an amphitheatre, a theatre, and a mausoleum indicate the lasting presence the Romans had there.
+The history of Monte Cassino is linked to the nearby town of Cassino which was first settled in the fifth century BC by the Volsci people who held much of central Italy.
+It was they who first built a citadel on the summit of Monte Cassino.
+The Volsci in the area were defeated by the Romans in 312 BC.
+The Romans named the settlement Casinum and built a temple to Apollo at the citadel.
+Modern excavations have found no remains of the temple, but monumental remains of an amphitheatre, a theatre, and a mausoleum show the wealth of the Roman town.

-Generations after the Roman Empire adopted Christianity the town became the seat of a bishopric in the fifth century A.D.
+Generations after the Roman Empire adopted Christianity the town became the seat of a bishopric in the fifth century AD.
 Lacking strong defences the area was subject to barbarian attack and became abandoned and neglected with only a few struggling inhabitants holding out.